trothr/blog/truth.cowboy/2018/06/kids-lives-matter.md

 children as pawns.
 THAT'S WRONG.

 I was not opposed to the President's zero tolerance policy.
 I was wrong.
-I favored (still do) viable border control, but I did not know the whole story.
+I favored (still do) strong border control, but I did not know the whole story.
 I've changed my position.

 Mr. President,